Gum Grafting in Aurora

 Your dentist can tell you which method will work best for you.
 A gum graft is dental surgery performed to correct the effects of gum recession.
 Gum grafting is a quick and relatively simple surgery.
 Grafts can be used to cover roots or develop gum tissue where it has been lost due to excessive gingival recession.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and bordering cities and towns.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and bordering cities and towns.